Hair Styling Instructors

 The first step on the road to becoming a cosmetology instructor is to complete a regular cosmetology program.
 Cosmetology programs generally confer an associate degree or certificate and can be found at community colleges and technical schools.
 Since many states require licensees to be 16 years or older with a high school diploma or its equivalent, some programs are open to high school students as well.

-- Build strong communication and relational skills.
+You'll want to build strong communication and relational skills to strengthen your chances for success.
 Since cosmetologists work directly with clients to improve their personal image and appearance, having good listening and speaking skills are important to building relationships.
 Use time spent in the practical portion of the training program to develop excellent communication skills with clients, instructors and fellow students.

 Step 2: Get a Cosmetology License